monde-lointain/simple-tuner/docs/IMPLEMENTATION_PLAN.md

 - Implement note name and cent value displays
 - Add status indicators (flat/center/sharp)
 - Connect UI to pitch detection
+- Implement design philosophy: **measurement instrument on glass**

+### Design Philosophy Integration
+All UI elements must embody the core design principle: a professional measurement instrument displayed on the phone screen with no physical enclosure representation.
+Interaction is deliberate and minimal; feedback is informational, never expressive.
+The dark background and restrained visual treatment should convey calm professionalism, encouraging immediate user trust without need for exploration.

 ### Implementation Steps